Gale Gilbert

-Gale Reed Gilbert (born December 20, 1961) is an American former professional football player who was a quarterback for ten seasons in the National Football League (NFL).
+Gale Reed Gilbert (born December 20, 1961) is an American former professional football player who was a quarterback for 10 seasons in the National Football League (NFL).
 He played college football for the California Golden Bears.
 Gilbert played in the NFL for the Seattle Seahawks, Buffalo Bills, and San Diego Chargers.
-He is the only player in NFL history to be on five consecutive Super Bowl teams, none of which won.
+He is the only player in NFL history to be on five consecutive Super Bowl teams.